Tool Documentation & Guides

 Purpose of the Tool

-The Control Plan is a living document that describes how to control the critical processes and product characteristics to ensure quality and meet customer requirements.
-Use the interactive tool to:
+The Control Plan is a living document that describes how to control critical processes and product characteristics to ensure quality and meet customer requirements.
+This tool follows the AIAG‑VDA 2019 approach and is fully aligned with the FMEA tool.
+Use it to:

-• Systematically detail the controls for product and process characteristics identified in FMEA.
+• Systematically detail the controls for product and process characteristics identified in a Process FMEA (PFMEA).

-• Define the measurement systems, sample sizes, and frequencies for all key features.
+• Define measurement systems, sample sizes, frequencies, control methods, and reaction plans for each operation.

-• Ensure continuity of quality during product launch, production, and long-term running.
+• Ensure continuity of quality during prototype, pre‑launch, and production phases.

 Origin and Background

-The Control Plan is a key output required during Phase 4 (Product and Process Validation) of the **AIAG's Advanced Product Quality Planning (APQP)** framework.
-It is mandatory for **PPAP (Production Part Approval Process)** submission in the automotive industry.
-It effectively links the outputs of the **Design FMEA** (identifying critical product features) and the **Process FMEA** (identifying critical process parameters) to the shop floor.
-It is intended to be used by the manufacturing team as a guideline for production control and quality verification.
+The Control Plan is a key output required during Phase 4 (Product and Process Validation) of the AIAG's Advanced Product Quality Planning (APQP) framework.
+It is mandatory for PPAP (Production Part Approval Process) submission in the automotive industry.
+The modern standard (AIAG‑VDA 2019) replaces the old RPN with Action Priority (AP) to prioritise risks.
+This tool implements the same AP logic as our FMEA tool, ensuring seamless traceability from risk analysis (FMEA) to manufacturing controls (Control Plan).

 How to Use the Control Plan Creator